MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 :::image type="content" source="media/report-menu.png" alt-text="Navigation showing the list of available reports":::

-- Select a time frame for a report by choosing a value from the **time/date range** drop-down list.
-The time range selection is disabled for a real-time usage report; the time range for a real-time usage report is “now.”
+- To select a time frame, select **...** from the drop-down list of the report.
+Time range selection is disabled for a real-time usage report; the time range for a real-time usage report is “now.”

 - In most reports, select a value in a chart or list to filter the report for the selected value.

 ## Key metrics reports